-An individual's goals, values and preferences for future healthcare evolve over time.
-Gundersen Health System follows the Respecting Choices evidence-based model for advance care planning (ACP).
-This staged approach to planning (First, Next, and Last Steps) is designed to meet the needs of individuals over the course of a lifetime as goals, values, and health status changes.
+We follow the Respecting Choices evidence-based model for advance care planning (ACP).
+This three-staged approach is designed to meet the needs of your patients over the course of their lifetime as goals, values and health status change.

-First Steps® is appropriate for any healthy adult over the age of 18 and for those may have a well-managed chronic illness but has never prepared an advanced care plan.
-The goals of this stage are to assist in selecting a qualified healthcare agent(s), discuss goals of care in the event of a severe, permanent brain injury and complete a written advance directive.
+This conversation is appropriate for any healthy adult over the age of 18, and for those may have a well-managed chronic illness, but have never prepared an advanced care plan.

 Provider Orders for Scope of Treatment (POST)

-The POST form is completed as a result of an informed, shared decision making conversation.
-The patient discusses his/her goals, values, and beliefs and the health professional provides medical information.
-Together they reach an informed decision aligned with the person's values and goals for care.
+The POST form should be completed after an informed, shared decision-making conversation.
+The patient discusses his/her goals, values, and beliefs while you provide medical information.
+Together, you reach an informed decision aligned with the patient's values and goals for care.

 If you're a Gundersen clinician, POST forms must be ordered through Lawson #22333.
 Non-Gundersen clinicians are asked to print the POST form double-sided on yellow (canary) cardstock only.